apiato/documentation/docs/components/main-components/requests.md

 ],
 ```

 This will append the `admin` role to all roles access in every request object.
-Example: this `'roles' => 'manager'` becomes `'roles' => 'manager|admin'` (if the user is manager or admin "has any of the roles", will be allowed to access the endpoint function).
+Example: this `'roles' => 'manager'` becomes `'roles' => 'manager|admin'` (if the user is manager or admin "has any of the roles", will be allowed to access the endpoint).

-## Request Helper Functions {#request-helper-functions}
+## Request Helper Methods {#request-helper-methods}

-Apiato also provides some helpful functions by default, so you can use them whenever you need them.

 ### **hasAccess** {#hasaccess}

-`hasAccess` function, decides if user has Access or not based on the `$access` property.
+`hasAccess` method, decides if user has Access or not based on the `$access` property.

 - If the user has any roles or permissions he will be given access.